muratk5n/thirdwave/en/README.md

 ---

-Update on world energy production in TWh by source, new data comes from BP.
+Update on energy production by source, new data from BP.
 Renewables don't look good.
-The 2% guesstimate below checks out in the data (1.9% to be exact -see the pie chart-).
+The 2% guesstimate checks out in the data (1.9% to be exact -see the pie chart-).

 [[-]](2019/05/energstats.html#sources)